jigarsoni17/hello-world/README.md

 # hello-world
 using first time
-i am very exited to do this thing as a ptractice !
+i am very exited to do this thing as a practice !
 Thank you GitHub ;)